Toxic Mold Exposure at Work

 - Brain Damage

 The medical treatment necessary to address illness brought on by exposure to toxic mold can be expensive.
 To ensure that you have access to the care that you need, it is advisable to pursue a workers’ compensation claim if you have been exposed in the workplace.
-Contact the Raleigh workers’ compensation attorneys at the Law Office of Sam Scudder by calling 919-851-3311 today.
+Contact the Morehead City workers’ compensation attorneys at the Law Office of Sam Scudder by calling 919-851-3311 today.